Is the Renaissance Scholars Program an income or minority based scholarship?

 - Statement on financial situation (if parent does not file taxes, did not file FAFSA/ORSAA, or something in your paperwork does not accurately reflect your current financial situation)

 A helpful app you can download on your phone for scanning documents is called “Genius Scan.”
 It allows you to take photos of documents and then automatically turns them into PDF form.
 Then you can email to yourself or others to have on your computer for the application.
 We understand computer, scanning, and email access can be a challenge for students, so we are able to make accommodations for applicants who are needing assistance.

 Can I print and mail the application?
 Or only online?

 As of September 2019, our application is solely available through our online application.
-You can access it here: https://app.smarterselect.com/programs/61090-The-Renaissance-Scholars-Program
+Please see the link on our program page: www.rscholars.org

 The application requires documents to be attached to the application.
 This can be done by scanning paper documents and creating .pdf/.doc/.jpeg document that can be attached to your online application.